Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 Party sources said the G-23, the grouping of leaders who had written to Sonia Gandhi last year seeking an organisational overhaul, is also waiting in the wings to see the outcome of changes initiated in Punjab.

-BJP IT department chief Amit Malviya on Sunday raked up a controversy which goes back to 2018, when an IAS officer had alleged that Channi had sent her an inappropriate text.
+BJP IT department chief Amit Malviya on Sunday raked up a controversy which goes back to 2018, when an IAS officer alleged that Channi sent her an inappropriate text.

 The party also seized on the outgoing CM’s charge that Sidhu is “anti-national”.